Here’s a personal branding forecast sure to intrigue you in the coming years:

 Quality will prevail.
 In the coming years, there’ll be less emphasis on making a quick buck without putting time into building quality relationships; so that people know like and trust you for the long term.
 Developing yourself as a person with values, morals and passion – when you get it right, you will attract the right sort of people who will want to do business with you.

-Before we dig into the details, I will clear up some myths.
+Before we dig into the details, I will clear up some myths around personal branding

-It does not start with a photo, a logo or your physical appearance; personal branding starts with you and your intent and wording:
+It does not start with a photo, a logo or your physical appearance; it starts with you and your intent and wording:

 It starts with intent!
 What do you want to achieve?